NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Get inputs from viewer class (Could just pass window to anim state class directly to query).

 Ray casting from mouse ?
 Selection from list of joints via GUI ?
 Input like frame stepping will be done within viewer, (inc/decrementing anim frame eg.).
 Worst case, select joints using keyboard.
 Will then need to use keys to move or mouse input (which will rule out using free camera as we need to mouse pos to calc offset).

+We will need some way to move the effectors (ie add offset to their target positions which is most likely a joint, so user can move end effector so it still follows joint target with some offset) to create disparity and thus using IK to solve for the joints to continue targeting the effector.
+Ideally I want to keep all input polling within Viewer and forward to Anim_State via MFs as I did for the input state for the FK stuff.

 ____